bramvanginneken/home/README.md

-Repository for my hugo based homepage.
+Repository for my hugo-based homepage.